-Fig. 1.8 Principle of the phototransduction cascade and the role of calcium in light/dark adaptation in a rod photoreceptor.
-The pigment molecule embedded in the photoreceptor outer segment disc membrane, consisting of a protein (opsin) and retinal (an aldehyde), absorbs a photon and converts into an activated state which can stimulate a G protein (transducin in rods).
-Transducin, in turn, activates an enzyme, cGMP phosphodiesterase, which catalyzes the breakdown of cGMP to 5'-GMP. cGMP has a key role in phototransduction: to open the cGMP-gated cation channels, 3 cGMP molecules have to bind to the channel protein.
+Figure 1.8 Principle of the phototransduction cascade and the role of calcium in light/dark adaptation in a rod photoreceptor.
+The pigment molecule embedded in the outer segment disk membrane of the photoreceptor, consisting of a protein (opsin) and retinal (an aldehyde), absorbs a photon and converts it into an activated state which can stimulate a G protein (transducin in rods).
+Transducin, in turn, activates an enzyme, cGMP phosphodiesterase, which catalyzes the breakdown of cGMP to 5'-GMP. cGMP has a key role in phototransduction.
+To open the cGMP-gated cation channels, three cGMP molecules have to bind to the channel protein.
 Therefore, if cGMP is removed by cGMP phosphodiesterase, the channels cannot be kept open.
 The Na+ influx stops (which depolarizes the cell against its normal resting potential), and the membrane potential moves to its resting potential; this means hyperpolarization.
 When the channels are closed during illumination, the intracellular calcium levels decline.
-This removes the inhibitory effects of calcium on (1) the cGMP binding on the channel, (2) the resynthesis pathway of cGMP, and (3) the resynthesis of rhodopsin.
-All three steps reduce the gain of the phototranduction cascade (light adaptation).
+This removes the inhibitory effects of calcium on (i) the cGMP binding on the channel, (ii) the resynthesis pathway of cGMP, and (iii) the resynthesis of rhodopsin.
+All three steps reduce the gain of the phototransduction cascade (light adaptation).
 It should be noted that complete dark or light adaptation is slow: it takes up to 1 h.